 So you just smashed out 3 weeks of Smolov Jr. bench (or squat) and said “wow that wasn’t so bad, why do people say this is so hard?”
-It wasn’t hard because the nitwit that wrote your “Smolov Jr.” calculator copied it from another nitwit, who copied it from another…
+It wasn’t hard because the person that wrote your “Smolov Jr.” calculator copied it from another person, who copied it from another…

-Sergey Smolov was a Russian “Master of Sport” who built olympic weight lifting programs.
-As you know Russia uses the metric system, as does do the Olympic games.
+Sergey Smolov was a Russian “Master of Sport” who built olympic weight lifting programs… or was he [see notes].
+In any case, Russia uses the metric system, as does do the Olympic lifters.
 It follows that the Smolov lifting routines were built using kilograms.

 Somewhere along the line people who write training sites and calculators forgot that 5 kilograms is a little over 11 pounds.
 The Smolov progressions were at minimum 5 kilograms.
 However, most of the calculators use a 5 pound progression not 5 kilos (~11 pounds)!
 There you have it, a huge difference!
 You flew through Smolov Jr. without too much trouble because you were not lifting anywhere near the percentages that Sergey Smolov prescribed in Smolov Jr.